drimtajm/pieSCe_of_pi/README.md

-pieSCe_of_pi - a "safer car" project for the Raspberry Pi
+pieSCe of Pi
 =================================================================

-Project "Safer Car" using a Raspberry Pi mounted on an RC car
+Project "Safer Car" using a Raspberry Pi mounted on an RC car.
+The purpose of the project is to provide a proof-of-concept of a car that warns when the distance to the next car is too short.

 TODO: Write more